emlbrg/python_testing_wiki/README.md

     def test_values (self) :
     """
     Make sure value errors are raised when necessary.
-The first agrument is the exception class that shpudl be raised, the second is the  function, the remaining are arguments to the function.
+The first agrument is the exception class that should be raised, the second is the  function, the remaining are arguments to the function.
     """
-        self.assertRaises (ValueError, circle_area, -2)
+        self.assertRaises (ValueError, circle_area, -2)  # if the radius is a negative number

     def test_types (self) :
     """